About pUrNamA

 My grandfather has served as the village priest of Bedulu until his retirement in 2023.
 For decades, he has conducted and overviewed different ceremonies and rites of passages for the people of our village.
 My family has carried out these sacred duties for countless generations, most probably hundreds of years.
 I feel honored to be his oldest granddaughter.

+I continuously practice to deepen my connection with this ancestral knowledge, which continues to guide and infuse all my offerings.
 My family continues to teach me every day about community, family values, humility, and devotion.